sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Practices/HOME.md

 # Practices

-## Easy To Change decisions
+## Make your decisions Easy To Change

 ### Context

+Making decisions can be difficult, as what we decide today can impact our future in significant ways.
+This practise helps you be more confident in your ability to pivot if it turns out you have made an error in judgement.

 > In this world nothing can be said to be certain, except death and taxes.
+>
 > ~ Benjamin Franklin[^1]

+> 'Cause you're hot, then you're cold
+> You're yes, then you're no
+> You're in, then you're out
+> You're up, then you're down
+> You're wrong when it's right
+>
+> ~ Katy Perry, Hot n Cold (2008)

 ### Drivers